Confrontation at Borehamwood Vigil for Israeli Hostages

 It is also why I don’t join mass demos in London with those I was assumed (by the woman that stopped me in the street), to be part of, chanting ‘From the river to the sea’.

-I found them to be exclusive, open-minded and able to respectfully listen to ideas that might differ to theirs.
+I found them to be inclusive, open-minded and able to respectfully listen to ideas that might differ to theirs.
 That most of them were neuro-divergent and have perhaps had to learn social skills manually, was perhaps why they use their intelligence for critical thinking and understanding.

 On the question of standing with either Israel or Palestine in this conflict?
 I see it as Israel versus Hamas – not Palestine.
 I started standing with one shaky but hopeful foot in Israel, and one supportive foot in Palestine.
 However, I am increasingly losing footage in Israel at all.
 But wherever that shaky foot is placed, I stand with fist held high in protest against Hamas.

-Debra Schiman, 56, Borehamwood, UK
+Debra Schiman, Borehamwood, UK

 Author of Travels with My Teddy Bear (Travelogues and musings of a woman with Asperger’s Syndrome and her teddy bear).